DentistGeneral Dental Council 48432

 Mohamed Amir

 Mohamed Amir, dentist (General Dental Council 48432).
-Most recent decision: Struck off the register (the regulator’s term: erasure) on 9 December 2021 by the Dental Professionals Hearings Service.
+Most recent decision: Erasure (struck off the register) on 9 December 2021 by the Dental Professionals Hearings Service.

 Current status

-Most recent outcome: Struck off the register (the regulator’s term: erasure), decided 9 December 2021 by the Dental Professionals Hearings Service.
+Most recent outcome: Erasure (struck off the register), decided 9 December 2021 by the Dental Professionals Hearings Service.

 What does “struck off the register” mean?